Cancer

 Currently, this model is challenged by a growing amount of experimental data and arguments that could either not be explained by the model or contradict this model.

-One study of three subtypes of ependymoma (glioma) brain tumours found that one subtype carried an intrachromosomal translocation (a segment breaking off the chromosome and rejoining it at a different location): this creates a new tumour-driving gene.
+One study of three subtypes of ependymoma (glioma) brain tumours found that one subtype carried an intrachromosomal translocation (a segment breaking off the chromosome and rejoining it at a different location), creating a new tumour-driving gene.
 The second subtype lacked tumour-driving mutations and had epigenetic modifications compared to the third subtype, which had neither gene mutations nor epigenetic aberrations.

 Furthermore, the fact that normal tissues can display massive genetic changes, including changes in cancer-initiating and cancer-driving genes.
 Over the past few decades, several transfer experiments have demonstrated tumour-suppressing effects on normal cytoplasm.
 These include mitochondrial transfer, which has the ability to suppress tumour growth.
 This could be demonstrated – despite the presence of cancerous nuclear genomes – by showing the introduction of non-cancerous mitochondria into highly malignant breast cancer cells.
 This approach reversed the malignancy and down-regulated several oncogenic pathways, such as invasion and in vivo tumour growth.